-The five portable vaporizers that stand out as the best for skiing, in my opinion, are (in no particular order): The Crafty+, the Mighty, the Pax 3, the Davinci IQ 2, and the Grasshopper.
-I also think the Boundless CF is a good budget option.
+After bringing around 50 different portable vapes up on the ski hill, I have settled on a handful of strong favorites.
+The portable vaporizers that stand out as the best for skiing, in my opinion, are (in no particular order): The Venty, the Mighty+, the Pax Plus, the Davinci IQ3, and the Davinci IQC.
+I’ll be adding some more budget options soon.

-Things I considered:
+Things I Considered

 - Sturdiness in Pocket, Crashes